sunlightlabs/django-mediasync/README.md

 To make this easier, I wrote some additions to the sunlightcore module that handles a lot of media tasks.
 The goal is to develop locally and then flip a switch in production that makes all the media URLs point to S3 instead of the local media directory.
 Specifically, MEDIASYNC executes the following tasks:

-- run gzip+jsmin on javascript files
+- run deflate+jsmin on javascript files

-- run gzip+cssmin on css files
+- run deflate+cssmin on css files

 - add expires headers to everything

-One flaw is that the MD5 of a compressed file changes each time it is compressed.
-This will cause css and js files to be reuploaded each time.
-Images and other files that are not compressed will only be uploaded when they are created or if they have changed.

 django-mediasync is a project of Sunlight Foundation (c) 2009.
 Writen by Jeremy Carbaugh <jcarbaugh@sunlightfoundation.com>